 - Corned beef hash.

-Yukon gold potatoes are going to be your best bet for these dishes, as they hold up better than Russet potatoes do.
+Yukon gold are going to be your best bet for these dishes, as they hold up better than Russets.
 Also, the inside flesh is creamy when cooked, making the food taste so much better.

-Find out how plantains and potatoes compared in taste and texture in my article, Plantain vs Potato – Which is Better?
-Let’s Compare.
+Find out how plantains compared in taste and texture in my article here.

-Casserole dishes like scalloped potatoes or Au Gratin potatoes are better suited to Russet potatoes.
-This is because when Russet potatoes are heated for a longer time, they tend to fall apart due to the higher starch content.
+Casserole dishes like scalloped potatoes or Au Gratin potatoes are better suited to Russet.
+This is because when they are heated for a longer time, they tend to fall apart due to the higher starch content.

-When you boil Russet potatoes, the starch breaks down and creates a creamy and fluffy texture.
+When you boil them, the starch breaks down and creates a creamy and fluffy texture.
 Au gratin and scalloped potatoes are perhaps best when slightly creamy and chewy, making them better options.

 Many international cuisines use several common ingredients, including: